 As part of our vision to be recognized and respected for exceptional economic, environmental and social performance, Newmont North American Operations has established this Program to demonstrate leadership in social responsibility.
 The goal of the Program is to encourage postsecondary education/training and contribute to the educational development of our employees’ children.
 This encouragement and financial incentive is expected to benefit the individual recipients, our employees, our communities, and our society.
-Further, given the structure of the program, it will benefit Newmont as well through the development and potential recruitment of educated professionals in disciplines necessary for our success.

 This program is administered by Scholarship America®, the nation’s largest designer and manager of scholarship, tuition assistance and other education support programs for corporations, foundations, associations, and individuals.
 Awards are granted without regard to race, color, creed, religion, sexual orientation, age, gender, disability, or national origin.